ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 Extending Ansible: Creating or Copying Modules and Plugins for Local Use
 ************************************************************************

 The easiest, quickest, and most popular way to extend Ansible is to copy or write a module or a plugin for local use.
-You can store modules and plugins on your Ansible control node for use within your team or organization.
+You can store local modules and plugins on your Ansible control node for use within your team or organization.
 If you want to share a local plugin or module more widely, you can embed it in a role and publish it on Ansible Galaxy.

 Extending Ansible locally offers lots of shortcuts: